This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Indirect Sunlight

 It may be found around large trees.
 Building a pond near large trees can result in large amounts of debris falling into the pond.
 Leaves, needles, sticks, trash, and other unwanted debris can contaminate the pond.
-Having large amounts of unwanted debris in or near your pond can make it hard for gardeners and landscapers to maintain the pond.
+Large amounts of unwanted debris in or near your pond can make it hard for gardeners and landscapers to maintain it.

 Conclusion on Should a Garden Pond Be In The Sun or Shade